Logo of the Comparative Behavioral Ecology group showing a grackle and a human face inside a tree

 Dieter Lukas

-My research reveals the causes and consequences of sociality
+My research focuses on the causes and consequences of sociality to reveal…

 Sharing and reproduction